 Solar Energy: The sun's energy is captured in special panels of photovoltaic cells.
-The sun's energy will never run out, so solar energy is RENEWABLE.
+The sun's energy will never run out (at least not for several billion years), so solar energy is considered RENEWABLE.
 It's true that sometimes the sun isn't shining, so photovoltaic cells cannot always make electricity.
 However, solar power systems can store electricity in batteries for non-sunny days.
 Wind Power: The wind will be around as long as the earth is, so wind power is RENEWABLE.
 Fuel Cells: Fuel cells run on hydrogen.
 If the hydrogen comes from a renewable resource like landfill gas, fuel cells are RENEWABLE.
 However, if it comes from a nonrenewable resource like fossil fuels, fuel cells are considered NONRENEWABLE.